Hamza-Bashir4586/Project_Minesweeper/README.md.txt

 The Smiley face also acts as a status indicator as a regular smiley face means an active game but it will change to a frowning face with Xs for eyes if the user clicks on a mine and loses.
 Additionally, the smiley face will gain a pair of sunglasses if the user clears the map successfully!

 ## How to Use
-To use this game you must download SFML's extensions for graphics, windows, as well as system all can be downloaded from SFML's site here https://www.sfml-dev.org/
+To use this game the user must download SFML's extensions for graphics, windows, as well as system all can be downloaded from SFML's site here https://www.sfml-dev.org/

-You must also download the images folder as well as the boards folder as the former holds the textures nicely to run the game and the latter holds all the test boards files for loading
+The user must also download the images folder as well as the boards folder as the former holds the textures nicely to run the game and the latter holds all the test boards files for loading

+The user is also able to adjust the randomly generated map parameters to any size they want, adjusting the number of columns and rows as well as the number of mines within the map that are then randomly placed within the map